 The community that the COMO serves is widely varied, just like its programs.
 The COMO has services and programs for children and adults starting at age three.
 Most of the population is from the Stonington, Pawcatuck and Mystic areas with some outreach to extended areas.

-Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
-Confirm Contact Information: Verify the phone numbers and email addresses listed.
-Check the official website for more details.
+Check Reviews and Ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Visit the business's official website if available.
 Check Business Address: Confirm the location using the provided Google map.

-Working Hours: Check the business's operating hours to make sure they are open when you call.
-Note any holidays or special closure days.
-Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Business Hours: Check the business's operating hours to make sure they are open when you call.
+Check for any holidays or days when the business might be closed.
+Alternate Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
 Verify the Representative: Make sure the representative is legitimate.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to get advice from an accredited legal expert in privacy laws to ensure compliance and to safeguard your rights and interests.
-You can find more information here by searching for a certified privacy legal advisor.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider understanding local $stateName state laws.
+It is also advisable to seek guidance from an accredited privacy counsel to ensure conformity and to safeguard your rights and interests.
+You can find more information here by finding an accredited privacy counsel.

-Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+Handling Disputes: Document any legal issues or disputes and seek legal advice.
 Consider reporting the issue to consumer protection agencies.
-Report Listing Problems: If you notice a business is closed or has incorrect contact details, inform us.
-Use this form to report the issue: Contact Us Form
+Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Submit a report using the following form: Contact Us Form